Jenny Murray: Biography

-In 6-minute Mom (2014), she played Jamie, one of the lead roles.
-The short drama is about when you find out that the person who is closest to you appears to be a stranger.
-In Take It Easy (2014), a short drama in which a family goes out for dinner but cannot decide who will pay the check, she appears as Brynn.
-She plays the role of the title person in short comedy This Is Mary (2014), a woman who finds a way to feel unique in the world.
-In short fantasy film In Through the Night (2015), Murray plays the lead role Ava, a woman who is haunted by the past and ends up in a world of memories and ghosts, and narrates the story.
-In short drama Catherine (2017), she played the lead role, a woman who assumes the identity of a stranger to dispel discontent.

-Murray has graduated from Columbia University in New York in film, Latin American history, and photography.

-In 2018 she released her first feature documentary film, ¡Las Sandinistas!, about women who lead combat and implemented social reforms in Nicaragua in the Sandinista Revolution, 1979, and the subsequent Contra war in the 1980s, which saw them having to fight again for equality within and under the Sandinista government.
+In 2018 she released her first feature documentary film, ¡Las Sandinistas!, about women who led combat and implemented social reforms in Nicaragua in the Sandinista Revolution, in 1979, and during the subsequent Contra war in the 1980s, which saw them having to fight again for equality within and under the Sandinista government.
 Murray wrote, directed, edited and produced the documentary, spending several years researching, interviewing and shooting.
-The film has been screened at a number of venues and has won several awards.
-Murray has spoken to audiences about the film in many places across the world.
+The film has been screened at a number of venues and has won several awards, including a Special Jury Recognition award at SXSW, where it was nominated for the Grand Jury prize, as well as two prizes at Brazil’s São Paulo International Film Festival, including the Best Foreign Documentary and Best Film in the New Director’s Competition.

-She plays Maggie, one of the lead roles in short drama Portrait: Wedding, recently completed.
-In Red, a thriller currently in post-production, she plays the lead role of Paulette, a psychiatric patient who has fled into the wild and found shelter in a remote cabin with a mysterious man.
+Murray has spoken to audiences about the film in many places across the world including at Harvard’s Kennedy School, at the University of California, Santa Barbara, and on CNN International.

-In recent years, Murray has also worked as a researcher on the films and television projects of other writers and directors, usually co-writing scripts for historical or political dramas or biographies.
+In recent years, Murray has also worked as a publicist in Los Angeles and as a researcher on the films and television projects of other writers and directors, usually co-writing or researching scripts for historical or political dramas or biographies.